 No. Security Hub is complementary and additive to the AWS security services.
 In fact, Security Hub will link back into the other consoles to help you gain additional context.
 Security Hub does not replicate the setup, configuration, or specialized features available within each security service.

 The QuickStart solution is designed as a single account and single region template for some hardening controls that cover checks 1.1, 2.1 through 2.7, and 3.1 through 3.14.
 The QuickStart includes a pre-requisite template that deploys a trail in a single region only.
-Since the CIS checks 1.1, 2.1 through 2.5, 2.7, and 3.1 through 3.14 require a multi-region trail, these checks fail in Security Hub CIS Compliance Standard.
+Since the CIS checks 1.1, 2.1 through 2.5, 2.7, and 3.1 through 3.14 require a multi-region trail, these checks fail in Security Hub CIS Security Standard.
 [Note that the CIS QuickStart solution implements hardening controls for only the following checks: 1.1, 2.1 through 2.7, and 3.1 through 3.14.
 The remaining checks are not addressed by the CIS QuickStart.]
-In addition, the QuickStart “Monitoring” checks 3.2, 3.4, 3.5, and 3.8 through 3.14 are implemented using CloudWatch events instead of CloudWatch metric filters, which also causes failures of these checks in Security Hub CIS Compliance Standard.
+In addition, the QuickStart “Monitoring” checks 3.2, 3.4, 3.5, and 3.8 through 3.14 are implemented using CloudWatch events instead of CloudWatch metric filters, which also causes failures of these checks in Security Hub CIS Security Standard.